codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the belt go to prison?
-He held up a pair of pants!
+Why did the girl smear peanut butter on the road?
+To go with the traffic jam.

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+In computing, what does LAN stand for?
- 1. Java Vendor Machine
+ 1. Light Access Node
- 2. Java Visual Machine
+ 2. Local Area Network
- 3. Just Virtual Machine
+ 3. Long Antenna Node
- 4. Java Virtual Machine
+ 4. Land Address Navigation

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  Local Area Network
 </details>